jidongxiao/CSCI1200-DataStructures/labs/trees_I/README.md

 problem 1: Draw a binary tree with 4 levels with the integers 1-7 such that the sum of elements on every level of the tree is the same.

-problem 2: Create a exactly balanced binary search tree with 7 color words (order the colors alphabetically).
+problem 2: Create an exactly balanced binary search tree with 7 color words (order the colors alphabetically).

-problem 3: Arrange the following items of clothing in a tree with 3 levels such that the parent of every node is generally donned before the child when dressing in the morning: jacket, pants, shoes, shirt, undergarments, socks, and belt.
+problem 3: Arrange the following items of clothing in a tree with 3 levels such that the parent of every node is generally donned before the child when dressing in the morning and nodes at the same level could be donned in any order: jacket, pants, shoes, shirt, undergarments, socks, and belt.

 problem 4: Draw a binary search tree with the integers 1-7, where 3 has no parent and 5 has no children, and there are no other elements at the same level as 5.

 problem 5: What is the sum of the leaf nodes in a perfectly balanced binary search tree containing the powers of 2 less than 128?

-problem 6: Draw a exactly-balanced binary search tree containing the letters of the word: uncopyrightable
+problem 6: Draw an exactly-balanced binary search tree containing the letters of the word: uncopyrightable

 &nbsp;
 &nbsp;